Lakers News: Latest Buzz on LeBron James, Tyreke Evans Rumors and More

 Lance Got the OK To Come

-Since adding James, the Lakers have taken an interesting approach toward building the rest of their roster.
+Since adding James, the Lakers have taken an interesting approach toward building the rest of their roster, per Bill Plaschke of the L.A.
+Times.

-Perhaps no signing came with more surprise than 27-year-old swingman—and longtime James antagonist—Lance Stephenson.
+Perhaps no agreement came with more surprise than 27-year-old swingman—and longtime James antagonist—Lance Stephenson.
 He theoretically fits alright as a two-way wing with defensive versatility and some secondary playmaking, but only if there are no ill effects of his past encounters with James.

-As sources told Tania Ganguli of the Los Angeles Times, Stephenson's agent reached out to James' before signing the deal to get the thumbs up:
+As sources told Tania Ganguli of the Los Angeles Times, Stephenson's agent reached out to James' before agreeing to the deal to get the thumbs up:

 Tania Ganguli @taniaganguli